Our ambition is to sustainably improve the quality of life, as well as resident and user experience.

 - Provision of a business incubator, the Turbine to act as a catalyst for innovative ideas

-- Oficea’s coworking spaces at Vivéa Business Park
+- Oficea’s workspaces or coworking options by Workshop17 in Vivéa Business Park

 - Provision of top-notch infrastructure for the regional headquarters of multinational companies